AddrProbe/AddrProbe/README.md

 # AddrProbe
-## A Transfer Learning-based Framework for Internet-wide IPv6 Active Address Probing
+## An Internet-wide Active IPv6 Address Probing System with Limited Seeds
-AddrProbe is an Internet-wide IPv6 active address probing system, which realizes effective active address probing by transferring the accurately portrayed seed address patterns to the target prefix based on transfer learning.
-In addition, a lightweight aliased prefix detection algorithm is proposed for the entire probing process.
+For a target prefix, \method initiates probing using address patterns derived from \seedp prefixes with similar routing attributes.
+During probing, \method dynamically optimizes these patterns to approximate the true distribution of the target prefix, achieving high probing accuracy while supporting efficient probing of all Internet-wide routing prefixes with a small number of seeds.

 ## Getting Started